Tylannn/nf-core-consepopgen/docs/usage.md

 3. Calculate within-population diversity (π) for each population
 4. Calculate between-population statistics (FST, Dxy) for all population pairs
 5. Calculate individual heterozygosity and inbreeding coefficient (Fis) for each individual within their population
+6. Detect runs of homozygosity (ROH) for each individual within their population

 ### Column Descriptions